-- Selecting pork chops for this recipe: Can use bone-in or boneless, but they should be about 1″ thick.
+- Pork Chops: Can use bone-in or boneless, but they should be about 1″ thick.

 - Checking for doneness: Pork chop is fully cooked when it reaches 155º F internal temperature.
 If you don’t have a meat thermometer, test pork chop by poking with your finger.
 If it feels like your cheek, it’s still rare.
 The fleshy part of your chin and the top of your nose feel like medium-rare to medium.

-- Keto or low carb: Omit brown sugar to make each pork chop 2g net carbs.
+- Make it Keto: Omit the brown sugar or use Brown Swerve to make each pork chop 2g net carbs.